 How Much Does Landlord Insurance Cost?

 The customizability of landlord insurance policies makes it difficult to generalize about landlord insurance costs.
-However, one good rule of thumb is that landlord insurance premiums cost between 15 and 25 percent more than the homeowner’s insurance for an equivalent property.
+However, one good rule of thumb is that landlord insurance premiums cost between 15% and 25% more than the homeowner’s insurance for an equivalent property.
 This means that if you have a homeowner’s policy on a small property with annual premiums of $500, you could expect to pay between $575 and $625 if you converted that home into a rental and obtained coverage for it.

 Factors That Affect Premiums